OlubukolaA/railway_usage_operational_analysis/README.md

 ## Data Model

-This project uses a **single flat table model** (not a star schema) a deliberate scope decision for this project, covering ticket orders, journey details, revenue, refunds, and service status in one denormalised source.
-All KPIs and breakdowns are built as DAX measures over this table.
+This project uses a **single flat-table model** rather than a star schema.
 This simplified the model and allowed me to focus on:
 - Time based analysis
 - Passenger segmentation
 - Revenue and refund metrics